MariErsland/Sup/README.md

 ```
 adb devices
 ```
-5. If there are other connected deices than your phone, disconnect them with:
+5. If there are other connected devices than your phone, disconnect them with:
 ```
 adb disconnect <ip address>
 ```